japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetRangeCalculator.md

 Otherwise (with the <<minPartitions, minimum number of partitions per executor>> defined and greater than the number of `KafkaOffsetRanges`), `getRanges` splits `KafkaOffsetRanges` into smaller ones.

-NOTE: `getRanges` is used exclusively when `KafkaMicroBatchReader` is requested to <<spark-sql-streaming-KafkaMicroBatchReader.adoc#planInputPartitions, planInputPartitions>>.
+NOTE: `getRanges` is used exclusively when `KafkaMicroBatchReader` is requested to <<spark-sql-streaming-KafkaMicroBatchReader.md#planInputPartitions, planInputPartitions>>.

 === [[KafkaOffsetRange]] KafkaOffsetRange -- TopicPartition with From and Until Offsets and Optional Preferred Location